Search

 In terms of day-to-day maintenance, the main thing is to ensure that everything is working correctly and the toilet is creating the right environment for your compost to thrive in.
 A healthy pile breaks down waste efficiently at optimum speed.
 For the most part, as long as your system has been set up correctly, keeping your compost healthy is easy:

-• Add bulking agent regularly (carbon based material e.g. wood shavings, coco peat, peat moss)
+• Add bulking agent regularly (carbon based material e.g. wood shavings, hemp hurd, coco peat, peat moss)

 • Add WCTNZ® | Microbiota MicrobeBURST™ Composting Additive regulary